Standards for ecological restoration activities—planning, implementation, monitoring and evaluation

 - Ecologically appropriate methods for triggering regeneration or achieving reintroduction of any missing species

 - Specifications for appropriate species selection and genetic sourcing of biota to be reintroduced.
-In the case of fauna, a strategy for sourcing and re-introduction should comply with IUCN/SSC (2013).
-In the case of plant species a strategy for sustainable seed supply and a timetable for collection and supply of seed should be prepared that complies with guidelines in 'Plant germplasm conservation in Australia' (Offord & Meagher 2009) and the 2016 or later revision of the Florabank guidelines and codes of practice.
+In the case of fauna, a strategy for sourcing and re-introduction should comply with IUCN/SSC (2013) and any guidelines or regulations of the relevant state or territory.
+IUCN guidelines for captive breeding (McGowan et al. 2016).
+In the case of plant species a strategy for sustainable seed supply and a timetable for collection and supply of seed should be prepared that complies with guidelines in ‘Plant germplasm conservation in Australia’ (Offord & Meagher 2009) and the most recent revision of the Florabank guidelines and codes of practice.
+Useful standards for seed-related practice can be found in Australian Seeds, Sweedman & Merritt (2006) and Revegetation Industry Association of Western Australia’s (RIAWA) Seed Industry Standards.
 Useful standards for seed-related practice can be found in Australian Seeds, Sweedman & Merritt (2006) and Revegetation Industry Association of Western Australia's (RIAWA) Seed Industry Standards.

 - Identification of ecologically appropriate strategies (such as leaving gaps for in-fill plantings in subsequent seasons) for addressing circumstances where the ideal species or genetic stock is not immediately available.